Dynamics on Trees of Spheres: Non dynamical objects

-In the following, we introduce a tool called characteristic which is similar to the Euler characteristic and will be useful when we will talk about covers between trees of spheres.
+In the following, we introduce a tool called characteristic which is similar to the Euler characteristic and will be useful when we talk as well about covers between trees of spheres.
 We will have a Riemann-Hurwitz formula.

 \begin{definition}[Characteristic of a sub-graph] The characteristic of a vertex $v$ of a graph $T$ is The characteristic of a sub-graph $T'$ of $T$ is the integer

 \end{definition}